coins/module-manager/src/README.md

 Even module *developers* require nothing but git.
 No npm, no dependencies.
 Only module *publishers* require a dependency.

 - Native ES6 module imports
-- Git as package manager
+- Git as version manager
 - Github pages used as CDN
 - Testing with the Jasmine Standalone Framework (in browser and with TravisCLI)
 - Documentation and type checking via JSDocs